-The Participant and Domestic Partner must jointly sign an affidavit of domestic partnership provided by Human Resources upon your request.
+The Participant and Domestic Partner must jointly sign an affidavit of domestic partnership provided by Human Resources.

 Domiciliary Care - living arrangements designed to meet the needs of people who cannot live independently but do not require Skilled Nursing Facility services.